 This review blog was founded on the fact that some dildos are soft, and some dildos are hard, and that firmness makes a big damn difference in how a toy feels inside your body.

-Not-soft to firmer options I’d recommend for seeking out the G-spot or prostate:
+Not-soft to firmer first sex toy choices for seeking out the G-spot or prostate:

-- Chrystalino Planets: Better for deeper thrusting (more than 3 inches inside your hole), vs. the Superior (above).
-I love how the beads pop in this one; it’s great as a vaginal or anal toy.11
+• Chrystalino Planets: Better for deeper thrusting (more than 3 inches inside your hole), vs. the Superior (above).
+I love how the beads pop in this one; it’s great as a vaginal or anal toy *IF* you want more bumpity-bump textured pressure.

 #4.
 Need a Suction Cup, or Harness Compatibility?

-Most dildos discussed above12 are harness-compatible, meaning that they have a flared base so they can fit inside a strap-on harness, and they’re safe for anal insertion.
+Most dildos discussed above1 are harness-compatible, meaning that they have a flared base so they can fit inside a strap-on harness, and they’re safe for anal insertion.

 Most have a suction cup.
-See all Luminous dildos, all Neo Elite dildos, and the Avant D15 for good strong suction cups.
+See all Neo Elite dildos, Luminous, and Avant dildos for good strong suction cups.
 Colours Dual Density and ColourSoft silicone by NS Novelties are similarly affordable options with good suction cups, so you too could stick them all around your house.
-(I haven’t recommend the NS Colours dildos as much here because I believe the Luminous ones have a nicer silicone feel, for the same price.)

 How to Choose Your First Anal Sex Toy